vargasdm/prework-study-guide/README.md

 ## License

-An MIT license was used for this project.
+An MIT license is used for this project.